To Hilltop Views,

 And somehow, it turned out alright.

 Hooray, I did the journalism thing!
 But on my way out the door following the next budget meeting, the team’s Viewpoints Editor, Sienna Wight, caught me.
 Honestly, I thought I’d committed a crime.
 Fraud?
 Burglary?
 Forgot to add a comma?
 Nope.
 Sienna asked if I could write up an article or two on the game industry.
-So I said “sure, why not?”
+So I said “Sure, why not?”
 I know a developer or two.
 It’d be fine, right?

 Things just got out of hand from there.

 During my tenure, I covered a wide variety of stories, ranging from Boeing to Godzilla.
-But the one thing I ended up covering rather often was the games industry, be it game reviews, layoffs or even how to get into the industry.
+But the one thing I ended up covering rather often was the game industry, be it game reviews, layoffs or even how to get into the industry.
 But without the team at Hilltop Views supporting my deep dives into the game development world, I doubt I would have gone to anywhere near as many events, got lost around town half a dozen times, nor met some of the crazy (figuratively, most of the time) people I did.

 Ah, the things I did for print.
 But my story would have been very different if it wasn’t for a few specific people.